 Multiple fees, not having 100% control of your inventory, remote warehouses—it’s so easy to get lost in the web of Amazon FBA.
 But on the world’s largest e-commerce platform, it's also natural to wonder if FBA can help your online business take off.
 Is Amazon FBA worth it?
 Let’s weigh your options in this detailed guide.

-FBA, or Fulfillment by Amazon, is a program that allows Amazon to take charge of storage, packing, and shipping on behalf of its sellers.
-On top of these services, Amazon also takes charge of customer queries, such as returns and exchanges.
+Amazon FBA, or Fulfillment by Amazon, is a service that allows you to outsource order fulfillment to Amazon.
+This includes storage, packing, and shipping on behalf of sellers.
+On top of these services, Amazon also takes charge of customer service, such as returns, refunds, reimbursements, and replacements.